 Update: On Friday, October 7, 2022, the Delaware Supreme Court delivered a blow to voting rights in our state with a ruling that overturned the vote-by-mail and same-day registration laws that were passed earlier this year.

 In 2020, Kari Lynn Overington reserved a vanity license plate for her vehicle.
 This vanity plate was a victory statement about her fight with cancer: FCANCER.
 Now, the Delaware DMV is trying to revoke her right to use that license plate — and we're stepping in.

 Violence by correctional officers isn’t just a moral failing – it’s unconstitutional.
 People living in prisons have the constitutional right to be free from cruel and unusual punishment.
 We're fighting a legal battle to shed light on and end a pattern of abuse at the Sussex Correctional Institution.

-On September 5, 2021, Delaware Attorney General Kathleen Jennings informed Keandra McDole Ray, a community activist, of the Delaware Department of Justice’s (DOJ) intent to institute proceedings against McDole Ray.
-At the time, McDole Ray had been exercising her right to protest.
+On September 5, 2021, Delaware Attorney General Kathleen Jennings informed two community community activists of the Delaware Department of Justice’s (DOJ) intent to institute proceedings against their protesting activities.
+We stepped in to help.